Thalia Hispanic Theatre is Queens’ Original Home for Latino Culture

 In 1977, actress and director Silvia Brito, against all odds, established Thalia Spanish Theatre in Queens.
 She was determined to meet the neglected cultural needs of the borough’s incredibly diverse and quickly growing Hispanic community.
 Ms. Brito concluded her distinguished career with Thalia when she retired on December 31, 1999, paving the way for us to enter the new millennium under new leadership.

-Her chosen successor, acclaimed Spanish director/writer/ producer Angel Gil Orrios, has produced and directed more than 170 productions in Spain, the United States, and France in the last 40 years.
-Committed to maintaining the quality that has become the hallmark of Thalia, Mr. Gil continues producing Spanish and Latin American plays, World Premiere original dance musicals, flamenco and tango dance programs and more, and the annual free Thalia al Aire Libre/Outdoors Festival in our neighborhood park.
+Her chosen successor, acclaimed Spanish director/writer/ producer/designer Angel Gil Orrios, has produced, designed and directed more than 140 productions in the United States, Spain, France, Korea and Latin America in his 45+year artistic career.
+Committed to maintaining the quality that has become the hallmark of Thalia, Mr. Gil Orrios produces World Premieres & American Premieres of Spanish, Latin American & Hispanic/Latinx plays, World Premiere original dance musicals, flamenco and tango dance programs and more, and the annual Free Thalia al Aire Libre/Outdoors Festival in our neighborhood park.

 His most important innovation is to present our productions with bilingual casts, alternating performances in English and Spanish.